 Possessive adjectives are like possessive pronouns, but act as adjectives.
 They are: my, your, its, our, and their.
-They answer the question of whose object it is.
-The possessive adjectives are in red.
+They demonstrate a relationship of ownership.
+In the examples below, the possessive adjectives are in red.
 The nouns they modify are in blue.

 This is worth saying again: possessive adjectives never use an apostrophe.
 This is tricky because when we use what is normally a noun in the form of an adjective to indicate possession, we use an apostrophe.
-But when we use the possessive adjective in place of a noun (which is why we also think of them as possessive pronouns) there is a tendancy to want to use the apostrophe.
+But when we use the possessive adjective in place of a noun (which is why we sometimes call them possessive pronouns) there is a tendancy to want to use the apostrophe.
 Don't do it!
 Even though we might write "The dog's bone," we do not subsequently refer to "it's bone."
 "It's" is a contraction meaning "It is"; "Its" is a possessive pronoun.
 A similar mistake is using "who's" for "whose".
 Sometimes people also throw an apostrophe into "hers" or "theirs" and write "her's" or "their's."
-Wrong!
-Wrong!
-Wrong!
-Always wrong.
+Here's a printable chart for apostrophe usage.

 It is my ball.